Zertz/stripe-chainable/README.md

 ### Wait, what?

-All methods return `this`, making it possible to chain anything with anything.
+All methods return `this`, making it possible to chain anything with (almost) anything.
 Here are a few examples.

 #### List